enricllagostera/gambi_abo/docs/source/_posts/gambicon03.md

 ### Material & equipment list

-- Large piece of cardboard (enough for 3 rectangles with 20" by 6" inches)
+- Large piece of cardboard (enough for 3 rectangles with 20" by 6")
 - Glue
 - Box cutter or scissors
 - Drawing and painting things!